Most of Japan is warm and sunny in April, making it the perfect time to enjoy cherry blossoms.

 We suggest hiking between Tsumago-juku and Magome-juku.
 The terrain is mostly flat, making it suitable for most travelers.
 It features well-preserved ancient buildings, traditional rural scenery, and tall fir trees.
 It is particularly charming in April with many cherry blossom trees along the route.

-If you're celebrating a spring break with your kids, don't miss Tokyo Disneyland for its special "Disney's Easter".
+If you travel with your kids, don't miss Tokyo Disneyland for its special "Disney's Easter".
 You would experience a rich Easter atmosphere: Easter-themed decorations, special parades, egg-hunting games...

 If you have other places of interest to explore in Japan in April, just contact us!
 Our Japan travel advisors will make your dream trip happen based on your preferences.